St. Lawrence species

 Aquaculture.

-Spotted wolffish are not targeted by fisheries but will be an incidental catch when fishing for bottom fish.
-Its numbers have seen an important decline in Canadian waters since the 1980s.
+Spotted wolffish are not targeted by fisheries but are incidental catches when bottom fish are sought.
+Its numbers have declined markedly in Canadian waters since the 1980s.

-Since 2003, the spotted wolffish is a protected species by law.
+Since 2003, the spotted wolffish has been a protected species by law.
 Any catch must be returned to the water, and a recovery plan for the species must be drawn up and implemented.

 For consumption purposes, the option of saltwater farming is being explored.
 Initial results show that this species could be suitable for aquaculture.

-The spotted wolffish is rich in protein, in Omega 3 fatty acids, in several vitamins from the B group (B5, B3 et B6), in vitamin E, as well as in phosphorous, magnesium, and potassium.
+The spotted wolffish is rich in protein, in omega-3 fatty acids, in several B vitamins (B5, B3 et B6), in vitamin E, phosphorous, magnesium and potassium.

-With a tender and firm texture, the spotted wolffish has few bones.
+It has a tender and firm texture with few bones.

 It can be prepared in a variety of ways: poached, baked, braised, grilled, fried, stuffed, en papillote, etc.